 Japanese décor is influenced by lack of space and permanency of the houses - Light weight furniture, glass walls that slide and change the room, beds that are pulled out from cupboards and stackable pieces of furniture.
 Elements of Japanese décor include tatami floor mats, textured silk, rice paper lanterns and shoji screens.

 Shoji screens serve to divide spaces into separate forms and functions.
 Decorated in vibrant colors and symbols, such screens are intrinsic to Japanese homes and spaces.
 Shoji screens are often made from kiln dried hardwood and unique rice paper blend.
 This makes them opaque yet allowing for diffused light to seep through.
+Shoji screens make best use of limited space.
+They are an alternative to swinging doors that take more space.
+Most often in modern homes, these Japanese screens come as glass panels within a wooden grid.
+In fact the wooden texture is reflected everywhere; be it bamboo flooring or wooden shelves.
+The wooden element is incorporated in the color scheme as well.
 A soothing and calm room inspired by Japanese décor style or Zen style is sure to lend tranquility.

 Folding Screens come in different sizes based on their intended use.
 These screens were used during tea ceremonies, concerts and Buddhist rites.

 Tatami Mats are woven straw mats that were initially seen as a sign of wealth.
 They are laid on the floor and usually never stepped open with footwear.

 Low Tables and large flat cushions or Zabuton are intrinsic Japanese décor elements.
 Other aspects of Japanese home design are alcoves or Tokonoma and traditional ceilings or Tenjo.